DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 the G tonal center.

-with small chorus, the soloist, and six instruments: alto flute, percussion, violin, viola, 'cello & double bass (with low C extension).
-If Jepthah's Daughter is presented after Antigon, and before Daniel this lighter orchestraion, this will create a contrast with the two more heavily orchestrated works.
-Jepthah's Daughter is best performed with dance, which will create a further contrast with the other two pieces.
+with small chorus, M or S soloist, and six instruments: alto flute, percussion, violin, viola, 'cello & double bass (with low C extension).
+If Jephthah's Daughter is presented after Antigon, and before Daniel these lighter forces, this will create a contrast with the two more heavily orchestrated works.
+Jephthah's Daughter is best performed with dance, which will create a further contrast with the other two pieces.
 Please see IV/IV/3.

 Picture